-When diving in the Canary Islands, one can theoretically observe over 600 marine species.
-Of course, there are many species that are shy, prefer deeper waters, or are simply very rare in the region.
-Therefore, here is an overview of the 10 most common fish in the Canary Islands.
+When diving in the Canary Islands, you can see over 600 marine species, at least in theory.
+Of course, there are many species that are shy, prefer deeper waters or simply only pass by the Canary Islands very rarely.
+For this reason, here is an overview of the 10 most common fish in the Canary Islands.
 Most of these fish can be seen on almost every dive.

 Atlantic Damselfish